wp-plugins/updraftplus/readme.txt

 = Will you support Windows Live OneDrive (f.k.a.
 SkyDrive)? =

-No. Microsoft forbid the use of OneDrive/SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/live/hh826521.aspx ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to SkyDrive.").
+No. Microsoft forbid the use of OneDrive/SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/hh826521 ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to OneDrive.").

 = Any known bugs ? =